← Back to projects

 PropertyDetail

-Single Config VariableFAMILY = 'KSI' at the top of every notebook — all paths, labels, and output dirs are derived from it
+Single Config VariableFAMILY = 'KSI' at the top of every notebook.
+All paths, labels, and output dirs are derived from it

-Zero Code ChangesSwitching from KSI to ADS or CCM is a one-line edit + kernel restart — no pipeline code modifications
+Zero Code ChangesSwitching from KSI to ADS or CCM is a one-line edit + kernel restart.
+No pipeline code modifications

-Scale DifferenceKSI produces 127 tickets from 56 controls; CCM produces 83 from just 3 controls — the pipeline handles both scales
+Scale DifferenceKSI produces 127 tickets from 56 controls; CCM produces 83 from just 3 controls.
+The pipeline handles both scales

 Label Taggingfamily:ksi / family:ads / family:ccm labels auto-generated for Jira filtering and bulk operations